 Where are the girls?
 Where are the women?

 Can anyone identify the other religions around the world which accord women exactly the same opportunities as men to play a full/leading role within their faith?
 I’m not interested at this stage in those religions which say women are equal to men (this is frequently alleged by expressions of religion, but quite rarely carried through in practice); I seek instead evidence that this is so in terms of their authority within the religion.
 Put another way, if authority figures within a faith are men, can women fulfil exactly the same roles?
-And if not, why not?
-If they can’t fulfil such roles, don’t tell me it’s mere tradition because, if it is, tradition needs to be challenged yesterday.
-Slavery was traditional, but it no longer exists in most parts of the world (it is most common in India, however, where an estimated 14 million people – yes, 14 million people – suffer from different types of bondage/false imprisonment, children and women primarily).
+If not, why not?
+If they can’t fulfil such roles, don’t tell me it’s mere tradition because, if it is, tradition needs to be immediately challenged.
+Slavery was traditional, but it no longer exists in most parts of the world (it is most common in India, however, where an estimated fourteen million people – yes, fourteen million people – suffer from different types of bondage/false imprisonment, children and women primarily).
 Female infanticide was traditional, but it is rarely encountered today (it appears to be most common in the People’s Republic of China).
 The burning of witches was traditional, but today it seems to be confined to only a few places in Africa and Melanesia.
 Human sacrifice was traditional, but it would appear to have died out everywhere (except in Louisiana, if “True Detective” is to be believed).